wotakumoe/wotaku/docs/guides/music/echo.md

 - Open any song/album you want to download.
 - Press :material-symbols-more-horiz: to open the menu and then click :material-symbols-download-for-offline-outline-rounded: **Download**

-You can see the progress in :material-symbols-settings-outline-rounded: **Settings** ->  :material-symbols-download-for-offline-outline-rounded: **Downloads**.
+You can see the progress in :material-symbols-settings-rounded: **Settings** ->  :material-symbols-download-for-offline-outline-rounded: **Downloads**.
 Once done, you'll find them in :material-symbols-files-outline: **Offline**.
 If you can't find the Offline section, click :material-symbols-stream-rounded: **Extension** icon, and select :material-symbols-files-outline: **Offline** from there.

 <div class="video_wrapper"><iframe src="https://www.youtube.com/embed/-TamZ_J7NmA" frameborder="0" allowfullscreen></iframe></div>